wstrange/angular2_todo_dart/README.md

 Sample todo app using Angular2 and Dart

-Largely copied from David East's JS example [here|https://github.com/davideast/ng2do]
+Largely copied from David East's JS example at https://github.com/davideast/ng2do